-When you’re asking for time off work consider the ebbs and flows of activity in your department and in the company as a whole.
-Try to steer away from peak times when your supervisor needs everyone on deck or when others are taking vacations.
+When you’re asking for time off work, consider the ebbs and flows of activity in your department and in the company as a whole.
+Try to steer away from peak times when your supervisor needs everyone on deck or when others take vacations.

-Also, think of the major projects you’re working on, if your monthly report is due Oct.
-1, you wouldn’t ask for time off prior to that deadline.
+Also, think of the major projects you’re working on.
+If your monthly report is due Oct.
+1, you wouldn’t ask for time off before that deadline.

 Before you head out and start learning a new language abroad, you should plan for when you’re not in the office.
 Present a plan for how your responsibilities might be handled when you’re gone.